 The entertainment market as a whole continues to be reshaped in light of technological advancements and new industry partnerships.
 Developments in online video, IPTV and home media centres are intensifying as the underlying technologies continue to converge.
-Much of the world is also moving towards all-digital broadcasting and North America and Europe are considered to be the most developed TV markets in the world, with growth occurring rapidly in parts of Asia.
-Around 28% of all TV households worldwide are now equipped to receive digital TV broadcasts.
+Much of the world is also moving towards all-digital broadcasting and

 The Internet remains a popular pastime for consumers and online services such as music, gambling and online dating generate billions in revenue each year.
 Social media developments are also fascinating and exciting.
 They show the great potential of the new communication and information tools that are becoming available thanks to the Internet, Web 2.0, email and broadband infrastructure.
 However, for these new social media tools to succeed, they need to be fully and totally integrated into our daily communication.
 Current social media sites such as Facebook, MySpace, LinkedIn, Plaxo, Twitter, YouTube, Wikipedia, Google and Second Life are great incubators for these new services; they provide us with new tools and allow us to experiment.

 Online video has also proved popular with the success of Google’s YouTube being well documented.
 While in 2009 YouTube continues to dominate in terms of the numbers of viewers, we are now also seeing new business models emerging that explore better ways to generate revenue from such sites.
 Attention is turning towards Hulu in particular, as it demonstrates that users will watch longer-form TV and video content and tolerate advertising – under the right conditions.